Book-reader/closures.c3l/README.md

 ## Explicitly capturing Closures in C3

 See [example/main.c3](./example/main.c3) for an example of usage and the doc comments in [closure.c3](./closure.c3) for a more detailed explanation of usage.

+> [!WARNING]
+> creating closures in a loop or repeatedly calling a function that creates a closure will break due to how closures are implemented.<br/>
+> I am looking to resolve this, but do not expect it to be fixed anytime soon.